This academic year, we are running lots of school trips, including:

 Children in Years 3 and 4 get the opportunity to go on a 2 night residential trip to Marchants Hill, which is an outdoor activities centre.

-Children in Years 5 and 6 get the opportunity to go on a 4 night trip to France in 2017 & 2019 and Windmill Hill in 2018.
+Children in Years 5 and 6 get the opportunity to go on a 3 night trip to France and visit the zoo, the 360 cinema at Arroumanches, the Bayeux Tapestry, a biscuit factory and take part in activities such as swimming, an evening disco and games on the beach.

 Each year the children in Year 3 and Year 4 have the opportunity to spend a weekend at Marchants Hill.
 The children particpate in various outdoor challenges like abseiling, rock wall climbing, archery, challenge course, low ropes.
 Jacobs ladder, zip wire, mountain biking and fencing.
 Not only do they have the opportunity to do new things outside of their normal environment, they also develop confidence, learn to make healthy lifestyle choices and social skills associated with living with other people.